Only $99.00 away from free shipping!

 - Environmental toxins, like household cleaners or heavy metals

 - Gut infections

 - Dysbiosis, a condition caused by the overgrowth of harmful bacteria in your dog’s gut

-When the gut barrier gets damaged, all of those pathogens and toxins leak out.
-They escape through the broken gut lining and pool into the bloodstream.
+When the gut barrier gets damaged, all of those toxins and bad actors leak out, escaping through the broken gut lining and pool into the bloodstream.
 And once they enter your dog’s circulation, they can cause damage anywhere in their body.

 Your dog’s immune system will respond to these unwanted substances and do its best to defend against them.
 But oftentimes this results in an unhealthy, system-wide inflammatory response that triggers many other symptoms.

 The symptoms may come on suddenly, and will often seem to have no logical cause and effect.

 That’s why, in order to best support your pup, it’s important to become familiar with the many signs of leaky gut in dogs.